About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 The department is well-equipped for field teaching and supporting individual students’ field studies, mainly field survey.
 It has a range of archaeological survey and IT equipment, including GIS and geophysical equipment and software, which may be borrowed/used by students, after appropriate experience or training.
-You will be encouraged, where appropriate, to participate more widely in archaeological excavation and/or laboratory analysis, but the department does not normally offer its own resources/facilities for supporting these as part of the course.
+You will be encouraged, where appropriate, to participate more widely in archaeological fieldwork or research projects, but unless these are part of the course, the department does not normally offer its own resources/facilities for supporting these.
 If you have a query about equipment or facilities needed to support your studies, please contact the Programme Director.

 The department is committed to supporting you to pursue your academic goals.